The best iPhone and smartphone tripods: for long exposures, night shots and selfies

 Easily mount a light and mic

-If you're just after something simple, and compact but still versatile, the KoalaPod is a superb and affordable choice.
+If you're just after something simple and compact but still versatile, the KoalaPod is a superb and affordable choice.
 Its flexible legs enable you to wrap it around other objects such as a metal fence or a pole so you can be more creative about the angles you shoot from.
-If you're a vlogger, influencer or content creator, the handy accessory arms mean you can attach a light and a mic to the tripod and be able to record well-lit videos with good audio.
-Included are a carry pouch, the phone mount, an auxiliary ring that can be used to stop the legs from slipping and a quick-lock clamp so you can attach 2 legs together when you need a bit of extra strength.
+If you're a vlogger, influencer or content creator, the handy accessory arms mean you can attach a light and a mic to the tripod to record well-lit videos with good audio.
+Included are a carry pouch, the phone mount, an auxiliary ring that can be used to stop the legs from slipping and a quick-lock clamp so you can attach two legs together when you need a bit of extra strength.

 Best tabletop